canalplus/rx-player/doc/api/local_manifest_v0.1.md

 The following properties are found in a period object:

-  - start (`number`): The position in seconds at which the period starts.
+  - start (`number`): The position in milliseconds at which the period starts.

-  - end (`number`): The position in seconds at which the period ends.
+  - end (`number`): The position in milliseconds at which the period ends.

   - adaptations (`Array.<Object>`): The different tracks available.
 See below for more information.